ryan258/node-oai-structured-output/README.md

 # AI Positive Future Scenarios Generator

-This project uses AI APIs (OpenRouter or OpenAI) to generate positive and ideal future scenarios where AI is used to benefit humanity.
-It then analyzes these scenarios, providing estimated timelines (ETAs), historical analogies, stakeholder analyses, innovative ideas, and potential future timelines for each step within the scenarios.
-The output is presented in an interactive and visually engaging dashboard built with Vue.js and Tailwind CSS.
+A personal project that uses AI APIs (OpenRouter or OpenAI) to generate optimistic future scenarios exploring how AI could benefit humanity.
+The system analyzes each scenario with estimated timelines, historical analogies, stakeholder analysis, and innovation opportunities, all presented in an interactive Vue.js dashboard.

-**NEW:** Now supports [OpenRouter](https://openrouter.ai/) for access to multiple AI models (GPT-4, Claude, Llama, and more) with a single API!
+**Features OpenRouter integration** for access to 100+ AI models (GPT-4, Claude, Llama, Gemini, and more) with a single API!

-> 📖 **See [OPENROUTER_SETUP.md](./OPENROUTER_SETUP.md) for detailed setup instructions, model recommendations, and troubleshooting.**
+> 📖 See [OPENROUTER_SETUP.md](./OPENROUTER_SETUP.md) for setup instructions and model recommendations.

 ## Features